Harkirat78/CalorieCanvas/README.md

-# Foodie-calorie-finder
+# Food-calorie-finder
- Allows you to find colries in your food
+ Allows you to find calories in your food using javascript, python and django